G

 The Grievance Redressal Process

-• Informal discussion: The employee initially raises the concern with the relevant supervisor or HR.
+• Informal Discussion: The employee initially raises the problem with the appropriate supervisor or HR manager.

-• Formal submission: If unresolved, a written grievance is submitted following company policy.
+• Formal Submission: If not resolved, a formal grievance is submitted based on the company procedure.

-• Follow-up: Ensures agreed actions are implemented and monitored.
+• Follow-up: Agreed actions are implemented and followed up to ensure resolution.

-• Appeal mechanism: If the employee is dissatisfied with the outcome, an appeal may be filed as per the grievance policy.
+• Appeal Process: If the employee is not satisfied with the decision, they may appeal according to grievance policy.

 Well-managed grievance processes help restore trust and provide clarity.